Brexit: Opposition parties to reject prime minister's second election bid | DW | 06.09.2019

 'Trust the people'

-Former Conservative prime minister John Major has called for Johnson to sack Dominic Cummings, the advisor behind the Brexit strategy and former campaign director of Vote Leave, the official campaign group for exit from the EU leading up to the 2016 election.
+Former Conservative Prime Minister John Major has called for Johnson to sack Dominic Cummings, the adviser behind the Brexit strategy and former campaign director of Vote Leave, the official campaign group for exit from the EU leading up to the 2016 election.
 In response, Cummings said on Friday "Really?
 Trust the people."

 The House of Lords will vote later on Friday on a bill designed to prevent a no-deal Brexit from happening.